cloudmesh-community/hid-sp18-705/project-code/README.md

 *It's unclear what is meant by concrete links.
 Should these be BibTeX citations or direct hyperlinks?
-I have added hyperlinks to the individual artifacts listed here and will do the same in the project report.
+I have added hyperlinks to the individual artifacts listed here and can do the same in the project report if desired.
 Is this sufficient?*

 ## Artifacts Developed by Author